jorgecarleitao/arrow2/guide/src/io/parquet_write.md

 ```

 For single-threaded writing, this crate offers an API that encapsulates the above logic.
 It
-assumes that a `RecordBatch` is mapped to a single row group with a single page per column.
+assumes that a `Chunk` is mapped to a single row group with a single page per column.

 ```rust
 {{#include ../../../examples/parquet_write_record.rs}}